splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-systemd-general.md

 * Create a systemd unit file use to start the container with the host os. ``/lib/systemd/system/sc4s.service``

-*NOTE*: In a future release, the mechanism to support mounted volumes (the three -v arguments in the unit file below) will change.
-For now, do not change these arguments, and ensure that the three files they reference are downloaded to the proper directory per the configuration instructions below.

-*NOTE-2*: Replace the URL and HEC tokens with the appropriate values for our environment
+*NOTE*: Replace the URL and HEC tokens with the appropriate values for our environment

 ```ini
 [Unit]